Gowrish31/Ecommerce-Follow-Along/README.md

 ## Milestone 13
--we create a button in backend in card.jsx and PUT route for updateing -we create a page for auto filling in frontend for the updated data [id] except images -In frontend  the input boxes is filled with data
+-we create a update button in backend in card.jsx and PUT route for updateing -we create a page for auto filling in frontend for the updated data [id] except images -In frontend  the input boxes is filled with data
 - finnaly fetch data from backend and once we have data

+## Milestone 14
+-we create a delete button in backend in card.jsx -connected a DELETE route in the backend
+-Delete button at the frontend with functionality to delete from the database.